DamnWidget/VenGO/README.md

 ## Motivation

 Why a tool to generate and manage virtual environments in Go?.
-Well, sometimes programmers needs to work in or maintain a project that requires a specific version of Go or use specific versions of 3rd party libraries that maybe depend themselves on some specific Go version.
+Well, sometimes programmers need to work in or maintain a project that requires a specific version of Go or use specific versions of 3rd party libraries that maybe depend themselves on some specific Go version.